Dejbaba/priority/README.md

 Feature 3: Order Screen

 This is more of an improvement.
 I added a order screen so that users can see the list of orders created on the app.
+An icon was added at the top of the discover screen which is visible when a user has at least one order.